unicrons/github-actions-playground/workshop/container_scan/README.md

 ## Common Container Security Issues

 ### Image Vulnerabilities:
-1. **Base Image CVEs** - Known vulnerabilities in base operating systems
-2. **Package Vulnerabilities** - Outdated or vulnerable packages
+1. **Image Vulnerabilities** - Outdated or vulnerable dependencies, both in the base image and in the application dependencies.
-3. **Malware** - Malicious software in images
+2. **Supply Chain** - Untrusted base images.
+Trojanized or typo-squatted images pulled from public registries.
-4. **Secrets in Images** - Embedded credentials or keys
+3. **Secrets in Images** - Hardcoded credentials or keys.

 ### Configuration Issues:
 1. **Root User** - Running containers as root
-2. **Excessive Privileges** - Unnecessary capabilities
+2. **Excessive Privileges** - Unnecessary capabilities can allow container escape.
 3. **Exposed Ports** - Unintended network exposure
 4. **Missing Security Controls** - No health checks or resource limits

-### Registry Security:
-1. **Image Integrity** - Unsigned or tampered images
-2. **Supply Chain** - Untrusted base images
-3. **Access Control** - Improper registry permissions
+5. **Weak Network Segmentation** - Overly permissive ingress rules allow lateral movement
+6. **Dangerous Volumes** - Mounting host volumes can expose sensitive data or allow privilege escalation.

 ## Tools Used in This Module

-### Trivy
-This workshop uses **Trivy** as the primary container vulnerability scanner.
-Trivy is a comprehensive security scanner that can detect:
-- OS vulnerabilities in container images
-- Language-specific package vulnerabilities
-- Misconfigurations in Dockerfiles
-- Secrets in container images

-### Workflow Integration
-The container scan is integrated into the build workflow following the **Build → Scan → Push** pattern:
-1. **Build** - Create the container image
-2. **Scan** - Run Trivy vulnerability scanner
-3. **Push** - Only push if scan passes (no CRITICAL/HIGH vulnerabilities)

-This approach implements **shift-left security** by catching vulnerabilities before they reach production registries.
+- **Trivy** - Vulnerability, misconfiguration and secret scanner for containers.
+  - It also supports scanning filesystems or repos, but we will focus on containers.

 ## Learning Objectives